biokit/biokit/doc/index.rst

-:note: BioKit is tested with Travis for the following Python version: 2.7.9
+:note: BioKit is tested with Travis for the following Python version: 2.7, 3.5, 3.6
-       3.3.5, 3.4.2 and 3.5.0

 :contributions: Please join https://github.com/biokit/biokit
 :issues: Please use https://github.com/biokit/biokit/issues

 Overview
 ###############

-BioKit is a set of tools gathered from several other Python packages.
-So far, it contains a few plotting tools (viz module), some statistical analysis, some tools to access to Taxon and GO identifier, some basic tools to manipulate sequences and so on.
-Many biological software are developed in R so we also added a module to ease the installation and usage of R tools within BioKit.
+BioKit is a set of tools dedicated to bioinformatics, data visualisation (:mod:`biokit.viz`), access to online biological data (e.g. UniProt, NCBI thanks to bioservices).
+It also contains more advanced tools related to data analysis (e.g., :mod:`biokit.stats`).
+Since R is quite common in bioinformatics, we also provide a convenient module to run R inside your Python scripts or shell (:mod:biokit.rtools module).

 In order to install biokit, you can use **pip**::

     pip install biokit

 Or using bioconda channel from the Anaconda project::

     conda install biokit

 Overview